M66B/FairEmail/tutorials/settings-overview.md

 More information can be found in [FAQ #113 How does biometric authentication work?](https://github.com/M66B/FairEmail/blob/master/docs/FAQ-en-rGB.md#user-content-faq113).

 ## 10. Enable Error Reporting
-Error reporting is disabled by default However, enabling this helps the developer finding any bugs and improving the app.
+Error reporting is disabled by default.
+However, enabling this helps the developer finding any bugs and improving the app.
 If you want to enable error reporting, do as follows:

 1. Go to the "Miscellaneous" settings